Secure Deployment Guide for Citrix Cloud Government

-Additionally, the machines on which the Cloud Connector software is installed should be inside the customer’s private network and not in the DMZ.
+Also, the machines on which the Cloud Connector software is installed must be inside the customer’s private network and not in the DMZ.
 For network and system requirements and instructions for installing the Cloud Connector, see Create a resource location.

 The customer is responsible for keeping the machines on which the Cloud Connector is installed up-to-date with Windows security updates.

 Customers can use antivirus alongside the Cloud Connector.
 Citrix tests with McAfee VirusScan Enterprise + AntiSpyware Enterprise 8.8.
-Citrix will support customers who use other industry standard AV products.
+Citrix supports customers who use other industry-standard AV products.

-In the customer’s Active Directory (AD) the Cloud Connector’s machine account should be restricted to read-only access.
-This is the default configuration in Active Directory.
-Additionally, the customer can enable AD logging and auditing on the Cloud Connector’s machine account to monitor any AD access activity.
+In the customer’s Active Directory (AD), the Cloud Connector’s machine account must be restricted to read-only access.
+In Active Directory it’s the default configuration.
+Also, the customer can enable AD logging and auditing on the Cloud Connector’s machine account to monitor any AD access activity.

 Do not allow end users to log on to machines hosting the Cloud Connector.

 The Cloud Connector requires outbound port 443 to be open with access to the internet.
-The Cloud Connector should have no inbound ports accessible from the Internet.
+The Cloud Connector with no inbound ports accessible from the Internet.

 Customers can locate the Cloud Connector behind a web proxy for monitoring its outbound Internet communications.
 However, the web proxy must work with SSL/TLS encrypted communication.

-The Cloud Connector might have additional outbound ports with access to the Internet.
-The Cloud Connector will negotiate across a wide range of ports to optimize network bandwidth and performance if additional ports are available.
+The Cloud Connector might have more outbound ports with access to the Internet.
+The Cloud Connector negotiates across a wide range of ports to optimize network bandwidth and performance if more ports are available.

 The Cloud Connector must have a wide range of inbound and outbound ports open within the internal network.
 The table below lists the base set of open ports required.

-Each of the services used within Citrix Cloud Government will extend the list of open ports required.
+Each of the services used within Citrix Cloud Government extends the list of open ports required.
 For more information, consult Connectivity requirements for Citrix Cloud Government.